Vinodh-Machireddy/ml/Interview.md

 leadership / mentoring
 project delivery maturity

-Walk me through a project you've owned end-to-end.
+1. Walk me through a project you've owned end-to-end.
-How do you handle model drift in production?
+Ans: explain daimler end to end.

-Tell me about a conflict with a teammate or stakeholder.
+3. Tell me about a conflict with a teammate or stakeholder.
 How did you resolve it?
+Ans: we mostly collaberate with data scientis teams.
+-  While building the ML pipeline for our battery fault classification project, there was a disagreement between me and a data scientist on the team.
+They wanted to retrain and deploy models manually using notebooks, while I was pushing for a fully automated CI/CD pipeline using GitHub Actions and MLflow for experiment tracking and model registry.
+- Instead of escalating or insisting,I created a shor demo and I scheduled a short demo.
+I showed how the automated pipeline would actually save them time. no manual artifact uploads, automatic versioning in MLflow, and one-click promotion to staging on KServe.
+I also incorporated their feedback.

+4. How do you handle model drift in production?
+Ans: Already Know.
 What makes a Senior MLOps Engineer different from a Mid-level one?
+Ans:
+- A Mid-level MLOps Engineer is usually strong in implementing pipelines, deployments, and automation tasks within a defined scope.
+A Senior MLOps Engineer, however, is expected to take end-to-end ownership of the ML platform
+- A senior doesn't just fix incidents — they run postmortems, identify systemic gaps, and push for long-term fixes rather than patches.
+- decision-making
+- mentor team members
+> **ownership, architecture, production thinking, and business impact.**

+Tell me about a time you mentored someone or helped a teammate grow.
+Ans: entire team i mentored to understand new tool . previously we